-Figure 6 shows the respective lines of code for the two versions.
+Figure 10 shows the respective lines of code for the two versions.
 The "Total LOC" row represents the total lines of Java and XML code needed to create each version.
 Under the traditional approach, 199 total lines of Java code are needed.
 A majority of this code implements fault tolerance-parallel service invocation, exception handling, error code detection-often obfuscating the core business logic.
 Using FT-REST, however, only 32 lines of Java and 39 lines of XML were required, thus drastically reducing the programming burden and removing the intermingling of fault tolerance and business logic code.
 Therefore, FT-REST effectively encapsulates fault tolerance as a separate and reusable FTDL specification file.

 To show how straightforward it is to extend existing FT-REST strategies, we modified each aforementioned fault tolerance strategy and analyzed the impact on the source code.
 In particular, the strategies were changed as follows: (1) change the number of retries for each service invocation, (2) change the backoff interval, (3) change the backoff type, (4) add the HTTP status code of 503 as a failure condition, and (5) change the default timeout value.
-The last two rows in Figure 6 summarize the results.
+The last two rows in Figure 10 summarize the results.
 The traditional approach required modifying 12 non-consecutive lines of Java code, while FT-REST required no changes to the Java code and only 14 changes to XML, all of which were applied to consecutive sections of the FTDL file.
 In terms of new code, the traditional approach added 15 lines of Java code, while FT-REST added three lines of XML.
 Therefore, FT-REST can systematically extend fault tolerance with no changes to the core business logic, and minimal, straightforward changes to XML-based FTDL specifications.

-VI.
-DISCUSSION
+7. DISCUSSION

-FT-REST provides numerous software engineering benefits for the programmer faced with the challenges of constructing and maintaining resilient, fault tolerant RESTful applications.
+FT-REST provides numerous software engineering benefits for building and maintaining resilient, fault tolerant RESTful applications.
 Compared to hand coded fault tolerance, FT-REST improves programmability, reusability, and extensibility.
-Additionally, FT-REST enhances the REST model with adverbs that describe service interactions.
+Additionally, FT-REST does not impose an undue performance overhead on the underlying RESTful applications.
+Finally, FT-REST enhances the REST model with adverbs that describe service interactions.

-A. Programmability
+7.1.
+Programmability